Lisa Wasko DeVetter, PhD

-Lisa Wasko DeVetter leads the state-wide SFH program and is based out of the Mount Vernon Northwestern Washington Research and Extension Center.
+Lisa leads the state-wide SFH program and is based at the Northwestern Washington Research and Extension Center in Mount Vernon, Washington.
 Originally from Iowa, Lisa developed her agricultural interests while spending summers on her family’s farm and helping her grandmother cultivate a diverse farmyard garden.
-Her horticultural interests deepened as she engaged in international development projects at Iowa State University (ISU), which is where she also earned her BS in biology and horticulture.
+Her horticultural interests grew as she engaged in international development projects at Iowa State University (ISU), which is where she also earned her BS in biology and horticulture.
 She continued studying at ISU and got her MS in both horticulture and soil science before continuing on to the University of Wisconsin-Madison for her PhD.
-Lisa joined WSU in 2014 and is developing a diverse research and extension program with an emphasis on maximizing productivity and fruit quality, as well as ensuring the health of adjacent natural resources critical for small fruit crop production in the Pacific Northwest.
+Lisa joined WSU in 2014 and has developed a diverse research and extension program with an emphasis on maximizing productivity, fruit quality, and on-farm efficiencies, while ensuring the health of adjacent natural resources critical for small fruit crop production in the Pacific Northwest.

-Sean Watkinson (Technician/Scientific Assistant) is originally from Texas, but calls Mount Vernon, Washington, home.
-He has been with WSU for over ten years and helps assists in all aspects of field, greenhouse, and laboratory work.
+Sean is originally from Texas, but calls Mount Vernon, Washington, home.
+He has been with WSU for over twelve years and helps assists in all aspects of field, greenhouse, and laboratory work.